irumeria/rust-cif-parser/README.md

 ### Acknowlegement

-+ Parts of the code is borrowed or based on the excellent project [Pymatgen](https://github.com/materialsproject/pymatgen).
++ Parts of the code is inspired or based on the excellent project [Pymatgen](https://github.com/materialsproject/pymatgen).